erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 ## Writing SQL `WINDOW` functions

-In SQL, `SELECT` statements can only reference columns in the same row as each other, i.e. referencing two columns to concatenate their contents together. `WINDOW` functions are used when we need to refer to a record that is in a different row to our selected record. `WINDOW` functions comprise of an operation `OVER` a window of records designated using a `PARTITION BY` statement.
+In SQL, by default, `SELECT` statements can only reference columns in the same row as each other. `WINDOW` functions are used when we need to reference a record that is in a different row to our selected record.
+`WINDOW` functions comprise of an operation `OVER` a window of records designated using a `PARTITION BY...
+ORDER BY` statement.

 ``` r
 # Perform window over SQL query ------------------------------------------------